 A lot of my past work has covered the teaching of ICT in schools, the professional development of ICT teachers and the opportunities and constraints associated with online discussion.
 I have supervised and continue to supervise many research students in my department and am grateful for the stimulus they give to my research.

-I help co-ordinate an interdisciplinary network at Warwick for those interested in technology for learning.
-I am particularly concerned about how we theorise technology and I am working with colleagues Sarah Younie and Cristina Costa on a special issue of the journal Technology Pedagogy and Education with a focus on theorising.
+I helped co-ordinate an interdisciplinary network at Warwick for those interested in technology for learning.
+I am particularly concerned about how we theorise technology and I worked with colleagues Sarah Younie and Cristina Costa on a special issue of the journal Technology Pedagogy and Education with a focus on theorising.
 I have written about online community as a concept and what members expect from online collaboration.
 I am also intrigued by reactions to technology, for example why is there so much optimism about its impact?
 I am interested in wider issues in social science and co-ordinate an education focused course in Advanced Research Methods as well as a Masters in Social Science research for the faculty.
 I have special interests in Pragmatism and John Dewey, inclusivity in higher education, theorising and the use of language in social research.
 There is more on my interests here and examples of my publications here.